 Evolutionary Genomics & Sensory Biology

 I am currently a postdoc in Richard Benton's group at UNIL's Center for Integrative Genomics.
-My efforts here have been aimed at developing the fruit fly's sensory neural systems as models for functional evolutionary studies.
-The main questions I have are: "How do sensory systems evolve?", "How do neural circuits and brains evolve?" and "What are the evolutionary processes governing these changes?"
-To get at these questions I have been combining my background in population genomics and molecular evolution with rapidly expanding neurogenetic tools.
+My efforts here have been aimed at developing the fruit fly's sensory neural systems as models for functional evolutionary and developmental studies.
+The main questions I have are: "What genes underlie the evolution of sensory systems and sensory-related behavior?", "What are the evolutionary processes shaping these genes?", and "How do sensory neural circuits evolve?"
+To get at these questions I have been taking an integrative approach, combining my background in population genomics and molecular evolution with rapidly expanding genome editing and neurogenetic tools.
 My ongoing projects include:

 (1) Investigating local adaptation within D. melanogaster's chemosensory system using whole genome data (SNP, indel, & CNVs) from fly populations sampled around the globe

-(2) Evolutionary studies of sensory neuron populations using between-species comparisons (QTL-based approaches) and cell-type comparisons (using cell-specific transcription-based methods)
+(2) "evo-devo" studies of sensory neuron populations using between-species comparisons (QTL-based approaches) and cell-type comparisons (using cell-specific transcription-based methods)

-(3) The evolution of neural circuits that accompany the gain/loss of chemosensory receptors
+(3) The evolution of new and lost neural circuits that accompany the gain/loss of chemosensory receptors, and their behavioral impacts

 Previously, I was a postdoc with Andy Clark's group in Cornell's Department of Molecular Biology and Genetics.
 I was/am involved in population genomics projects that involved the generation and analyses of genomic data from 5 geographically diverse populations of D. melanogaster.
 The analyses that we have been carrying out include inferences of the genetic structure and demographic history of these populations, and the role that selection has had in shaping patterns of DNA polymorphism.
 The data are also being combined with extensive phenotyping data that members of the Clark Lab have collected over the last several years.